lnls-dig/fpga-programming/README.md

     ./vivado-prog.py --svf=<svf_to_be executed_prior_to_programming> --prog_flash --mcs=<bitstream_filename_with_mcs_extension> --bit_to_mcs --host_url=<remote_ip>:<remote_port> --bit=<bitstream_filename>

+## nSVF Programming

+If using NAT MCH with nSVF + CURL support you can use the following:

+    ./curl-prog.py <nsvf_to_be_programmed> <host> <slot_to_be_programmed>

+Be advised that you need to generate a .svf file from a .bit file and then convert it to the .nsvf file uysing the NAT provided binary.

 ## Generation of .svf file from bitstream for Flash programming

 This is used to generate a .svf file from a given bitstream file.
 This